colmbaston/polytile/README.md

 I originally wrote this because I was too lazy to actually solve the sigil puzzles in the (otherwise incredible) [Talos Principle](http://www.croteam.com/talosprinciple/), but not lazy enough to just look up a guide.
-I've included a Bash script, `talos.sh`, that will run `polytile` on all 35 sigil puzzles from game.
+I've included a Bash script, `talos.sh`, that will run `polytile` on all sigil puzzles from the game.

 ## Usage